nooku/guides.nooku.org/essentials/naming-conventions.md

 Your controller classes always go in the in the `./controller` directory of your component; NOT the plural <span style="color:red">./controllers</span>.

     ComFooControllerBar -> site/components/com_foo/controller/bar.php

-Using an unserscore in the name:

-    ComFooControllerBaz_bar -> site/components/com_foo/controller/baz_bar.php
 #### Models

 Your Model classes go in the `./model` folder of your component's directory.